Akashkalee/devops-learning-material/GIT/GIT.md

 #

 #### Where to use GIT?
-Git works on your computer, but you also use it with online services like Github, Gitlab, or Bitbucket to share your work with others.
+Git works on your computer, but you can also use it with online services like Github, Gitlab, or Bitbucket to share your work with others.
 These are called remote respositories.
 #

 #### Why to learn Git?
-- Git is widely used toll, across over 70% of developer use Git!
+- Git is widely used tool, across over 70% of developer use Git!
 - It helps developers to work together from anywhere in the world.
 - Developers can see the full history of the project.
 - Developers can revert to earlier versions of a project.